Leigh Morrison

 Pronouns: She | Her | Hers

-Prior to this role, Leigh served as an Instructional Designer with The Winters Group, a workshop designer and facilitator at University of Michigan’s Program on Intergroup Relations, a Program Evaluation Intern at 826michigan, and an Academic Support Coordinator at Grand Rapids Community College.
+Prior to this role, Leigh served as an Instructional Designer with The Winters Group, a workshop designer and facilitator at University of Michigan’s Program on Intergroup Relations, and an Academic Support Coordinator at Grand Rapids Community College.
+A graduate of Wellesley College, Leigh holds an undergraduate degree in Gender Studies, with a concentration in Intersectionality of Race, Class, Gender, and Sexuality.
+Leigh earned her Master of Arts in Educational Studies from the University of Michigan School of Education.

 Leigh is a contributing author in Racial Justice at Work: Practical Solutions for Systemic Change (February, 2023) with chapters Operationalizing Justice: A Radical Shift in Consciousness; How to Make Reparations a Reality Now; and A Racial Justice-Centered Approach to Learning and Development.